ARCHI adventure

 Our Programmes

-We offer curriculum focused workshops to local schools and groups in Berkshire and Oxfordshire.
+We offer curriculum focused workshops to primary and secondary schools in the UK and in Catalonia.

 Each hands-on activity has a cross-curricular approach, challenging children to think critically and creatively about their own communities, and enhancing their learning journey outside the classroom.
 Our programmes are aimed at KS1 and KS2 students.